UrbanCompass/bazel/site/docs/skylark/cookbook.md

 ```

-## <a name="aggregation"></a>Aggregating over the BUILD file
+## <a name="aggregation"></a>Aggregating over the UCBUILD file

-Macros can collect information from the BUILD file as processed so far.
+Macros can collect information from the UCBUILD file as processed so far.
 We call
 this aggregation.
 The typical example is collecting data from all rules of a
 certain kind.
 This is done by calling
 <a href="lib/native.html#existing_rules">native.existing\_rules</a>, which
-returns a dictionary representing all rules defined so far in the current BUILD
+returns a dictionary representing all rules defined so far in the current UCBUILD
 file.
 The dictionary has entries of the form `name` => `rule`, with the values
 using the same format as `native.existing_rule`.